bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 ##### File {#mw}

+Menu for saving and loading experiments.

 ##### Hardware

+Menu for opening hardware preference window.

 ##### Animals

+Menu for opeing animal list window.

 ##### Analysis

+Menu for opening analysis window.

 ##### Notification

+Menu for editing mailing list and message folder.

 ##### Video

+Menu for opening video control window.

 ##### Help {#nsc}

+Menu for opening user guide in a browser and for opening about window.

 ##### Control Panel (1)

+Control panel for the exeperimentator to start or stop the experiment.

 ##### Experiment Info (2)

+Information about the experiment which are the name of the experiment file, the path where the file is saved and the creation time of the file.

+> :memo: **Hint:** The save path shown in the experiment info indicates also the path where intrisic data such as licks log should be saved.
+In case that the experiment file should be moved to another path or an experiment is using an old experiment file from another save path, the experiment should be saved first using "save experiment" action from "file" menu.
+It is recommended to save an experiment first before starting the experiment.

 ##### Results Table (3)

+The table shows the results of the trials of every animals in animal list.

 ##### Odor Data and Licks Data/Analog Inputs (4)

+The plots shows analog data of lick sensors and signals that is used to control the odor vents.
+This plot can be used to quickly view when the nozzle are licked compared to the odor presentation.

 #### Hardware Preference Window {#nsc-hardware-preference-window}